Eilenberg-Moore categories and quiver representations of monads and comonads: Abstract

 \section{Abstract}

-We consider a representation $\mathscr U:\mathbb Q\longrightarrow Mnd(\mathcal C)$ of a quiver $\mathbb Q$ taking values in monads over a Grothendieck category $\mathcal C$.
-By using adjoint functors between Eilenberg-Moore categories, we consider two different kinds of modules over $\mathscr U$.
-The first is the category $Mod-\mathscr U$ of $\mathscr U$-modules, which behaves like the category of modules over a ringed space.
-The second is the category $Cart-\mathscr U$ of cartesian modules, which behave like quasi-coherent sheaves.
-We give conditions for $Mod-\mathscr U$ and $Cart-\mathscr U$ to be Grothendieck categories.
+We consider representations of quivers taking values in monads or comonads over a Grothendieck category $\mathcal C$.
+We treat these as scheme like objects whose ``structure sheaf'' consists of monads or comonads.
+By using systems of adjoint functors between Eilenberg-Moore categories, we obtain a categorical framework of modules over monad quivers, and of comodules over comonad quivers.
+Our main objective is to give conditions for these to be Grothendieck categories, which play the role of noncommutative spaces.
+As with usual ringed spaces, we have to study two kinds of module categories over a monad quiver.
+The first behaves like a sheaf of modules over a ringed space.
+The second consists of modules that are cartesian, which resemble quasi-coherent sheaves.
+We also obtain an extension of the classical quasi-coherator construction to modules over a monad quiver with values in Eilenberg-Moore categories.
+We establish similar results for comodules over a comonad quiver.
 One of our key steps is finding a modulus like bound for an endofunctor $U:\mathcal C\longrightarrow \mathcal C$ in terms of $\kappa(G)$, where $G$ is a generator for $\mathcal C$ and $\kappa(G)$ is a cardinal such that $G$ is $\kappa(G)$-presentable.
-We conclude with an extension of the classical quasi-coherator construction to modules over a monad quiver with values in Eilenberg-Moore categories.
+Another feature of our paper is that we study modules over a monad quiver in two different orientations, which we refer to as ``cis-modules'' and ``trans-modules.''
+We conclude with rational pairings of a monad quiver with a comonad quiver, which relate comodules over a comonad quiver to coreflective subcategories of modules over monad quivers.

 {MSC(2020) Subject Classification: 18C20, 18E10}